 Let’s now tackle the last of our BI and analytics trends 2018!

 We’ve summed up in this article what the close future of business intelligence looks like for us.
-Here is the top 10 analytics and business intelligence trends we will talk about next year:
+Here are the top 10 analytics and business intelligence trends we will talk about in 2019:

 - Artificial Intelligence